leftieFriele/awesomeboard/README.md

 		$ git clone https://github.com/finn-no/awesomeboard.git

-and then just run the install script we've made to make things go as smooth as possible
+and then go into the harvester and board directory and do an NPM install

-		$ ./install.sh
+		$ npm install

 Now that you have everything installedm you need to configure the application in order to make the Harvester and Awesome Board work.
 This is done by editing the  [appConfig.js](https://github.com/finn-no/awesomeboard/blob/master/appConfig.js) file, below are a description of the settings.